-In the 1970s Esmond featured in a number of highly acclaimed television productions, notably historical dramas, and mainly for the BBC.
+In the 1970s Esmond featured in a number of highly acclaimed television productions, notably historical dramas, mainly for the BBC.
 In 1971 he appeared with Sir Ralph Richardson in She Stoops To Conquer, directed by Michael Elliott.
 Richardson was at his eccentric best.
 During one scene they were seated together at a table; the set was lit by a large number of candles and the molten wax from them dripped everywhere.
 In a bored moment between takes, he pick up a bit and ate it.
 Turning to Esmond, he said: "Would you like to try some candle grease?
 It's awfully good!"

 Glenda Jackson as Elizabeth R.

 At the forefront of the cast, playing Robert Dudley, Earl of Leicester, was Esmond's friend, Robert Hardy.
 They had long shared an interest in archery, and it was the topic of many conversations between the two men.
 Their talks sowed the seeds of a project which would soon come to fruition for Esmond - presenting a staged account of the Battle of Agincourt from the point of view of one of the archers, perhaps as a one-man show.
-But for the time being it remained just an idea.
+But for the time being it remained merely an idea.

 Since the critical mauling of Peeping Tom, Michael Powell had struggled to maintain a career in the film industry and during the 1960s he had found work mostly in Australia, where he directed They're A Weird Mob (1966) and Age of Consent (1969), the latter featuring a young Helen Mirren.
 In 1972, however, he and Emeric Pressburger joined forces again to make a film financed by the Children's Film Foundation, The Boy Who Turned Yellow, a story of a schoolboy who loses his pet mouse during a visit to the Tower of London.
 Having fallen asleep in a lesson at school, the boy is sent home but mysteriously turns yellow on the underground journey.
 Esmond plays the doctor who examines him and gives assurance that there is nothing seriously wrong with him.
-Esmond was one of the few Powell / Pressburger 'regulars' involved in the production (this was his eleventh film with Powell), the another most notably being cinematographer Christopher Challis.
-It was a good piece of work in its one right and won the 'Chiffy' award - best Children's Film Foundation production - two years running.
+Esmond was one of the few Powell / Pressburger 'regulars' involved in the production (this was his eleventh film with Powell), another most notably being cinematographer Christopher Challis.
+It was a good piece of work in its own right and won the 'Chiffy' award - best Children's Film Foundation production - two years running.
 Unfortunately it did little to restore Powell's reputation and apart from a documentary about the making of one of his earlier films, Return to the Edge of the World (1978), this was to be the last film he directed.
-His reputation remained tainted for some years to come and the tide didn't turn for Powell until Martin Scorsese and other admiring American film directors raised the profile of his work and restored his reputation as one of Britain's finest directors.
+His reputation remained tainted for some years to come and the tide didn't turn until Martin Scorsese and other admiring American film directors raised the profile of Powell's work and restored his reputation as one of Britain's finest directors.

 The same colour featured in Esmond's next film, Yellow Dog (1973), in which he again worked with Robert Hardy.
 No doubt archery and Agincourt were topics of conversation between takes once more, and they remained in the forefront of Esmond's mind when he went up to Manchester later the same year to appear as Dr Warburton in T.S.
 Eliot's The Family Reunion with Edward Fox, Joanna David and Nora at the Royal Exchange Theatre, under the direction of Michael Elliott.
 At the time, the Royal Exchange organised a series of late night shows after the main performance of the evening as part of the Manchester Festival.
 People could stay on, have supper and a drink and enjoy some further entertainment from artists such as Gerald Harper, Eleanor Born, Frank Muir and Edward Fox.
 Esmond was invited by James Maxwell (who had been in the Old Vic Company with him in the early 1960s) to take part but he said that he had no party pieces to offer.
 Maxwell told him to go away and give it some serious thought as he was booking him to perform whatever it was in October.
-Esmond had just six weeks to come up with something!
+Esmond had just six weeks to come up with something.

 Agincourt - The Archer's Tale was a huge success.
 Rosalind Knight was present at the first performance on 23rd October 1973 and with the rest of the audience was spellbound by Esmond's extraordinarily evocative narrative and delivery.
 Drawing on various historical sources, including ballads and contemporary accounts, he told his tale from the point of view of a Wiltshire farmer who leaves his home in the year 1415 to follow his King to France where, as part of a small, depleted army he helped to fight and win a battle in a muddy field near Agincourt against hugely superior French forces.
 The victory was even the more impressive considering the condition of the men by the time they reached Agincourt - half-starving, cold, wet and mostly suffering from diarrhoea or dysentry.
 The archers' prowess with a longbow made a major contribution to the victory, with a killing range of 200 yards or more, and a firing rate of up to four dozen arrows a minute.
 At close range, the arrows could pierce the best armour and an arrow storm was capable of driving back the most determined opposition.